 Test Sites is Arts Catalyst’s series of inquiries into matters of concern connected with environmental change – such as flooding, pollution, and species loss – and their impact on local culture and the health and wellbeing of our ecosystems and ourselves.
-At each site, we are inviting local people and groups to be part of art-led co-inquiries, working with artists, scientists, and other experts.
+At each site, we are inviting local people to be part of art-led co-inquiries, working with artists, scientists, and other experts.

 Coney are artists and makers of interactive theatre, adventures and games, a BAFTA-winning agency who make play happen all over the UK.

 Dr Nicola Triscott is a curator and researcher, working at Arts Catalyst and the University of Westminster.
 She is interested in curating processes of co-inquiry and knowledge coproduction, through an art-centred approach and a science and technology studies perspective.

 Anna Santomauro is a curator, educator and researcher in micropolitics and socially engaged art.
 She is Programme Curator at Art Catalyst.

 Test Sites: Calder Valley is supported by the Wellcome Trust, Canal and River Trust and Arts Council England.

 Image: Design by An Endless Supply